Search

 In brief

-- A lawyer is legally required to file a divorce petition with the court (Art.
-815 paragraph 1 CCP).
-A simple termination of a registered partnership without children can be done through the municipality.
+• A lawyer is legally required to file a divorce petition with the court pursuant to Article 815 paragraph 1 of the Code of Civil Procedure (Rv).
+A simple termination of a registered partnership without children can, under certain conditions, be finalized without a judge via a notarial agreement.

-- If agreement is reached on all components, a divorce can usually be finalized within two to four months.
-If there is discussion regarding alimony, care arrangements, or assets, it takes longer.
+• If agreement is reached on all components, a divorce can be finalized within two to four months.
+In the event of disputes over alimony, care arrangements, or assets, it takes longer—averaging six weeks to six months, depending on the complexity.

 What does a divorce lawyer do?

-A divorce lawyer advises and represents one party in the legal settlement of a divorce or termination of a registered partnership.
-The lawyer drafts the divorce petition or the settlement agreement, negotiates with the other party, submits documents to the court, and, if necessary, conducts the proceedings until the ruling.
+A divorce lawyer advises and represents one party in the legal settlement of a divorce or the termination of a registered partnership.
+The lawyer drafts the petition or the settlement agreement, negotiates with the other party, submits documents to the court, and appears during a hearing.
+If the parties are in agreement, a single joint petition can be filed; in the event of a conflict of opinion, each party submits their own petition or defense.

 In practice, the guidance includes:

-- making and legally reviewing agreements regarding child alimony, spousal alimony, and the division of assets;
+• drafting and legally reviewing agreements regarding child maintenance, partner alimony, and the division of assets based on the Trema standards and the applicable matrimonial property regime;

-- advising on the legal consequences of your choices, including in the longer term.
+• advising on the legal consequences of your choices, including long-term aspects regarding pensions, tax implications, and international factors.

 How much does a divorce lawyer cost?

-- Agreement between parties.
-A joint settlement agreement without legal dispute requires less time than a unilateral procedure with a statement of defense.
+• The degree of agreement between the parties.
+A joint settlement agreement without legal disputes requires less time than a unilateral procedure with a statement of defense.

-- Minor children.
+• The presence of minor children.
 Drafting and reviewing the parenting plan and the alimony calculation based on the Trema standards requires extra attention.
+Alimony amounts are indexed annually; for 2026, the indexation is 4.6%.

-- Size of the assets.
-A primary residence, pension rights (VPS Act), a business, or investments each require their own analysis.
+• The scope and nature of the assets.
+An owner-occupied home, pension rights (Pension Rights Equalization after Divorce Act), a business, or investments each require their own analysis and valuation.

 How does the divorce procedure work?